 Hydroponics for Beginners

-Jul 15, 2021get urban leaf Admin
+Aug 01, 2024get urban leaf Admin

-From potatoes to bananas pretty much any plant can grow in hydroponics – though some need pretty serious equipment like high-pressure nozzles, UV sterilizers, and cation exchange filters to keep plants in balance and disease-free.
-Which plants can grow in a relatively simple system is another question… and a much shorter list.
-But we think the right question is:
+From potatoes to bananas, almost any plant can grow hydroponically, though some require serious equipment like high-pressure nozzles, UV sterilizers, and cation exchange filters.
+Which plants can grow in a relatively simple system is another question.
+The right question is: Which plants grow better in hydroponics vs. soil?

 What’s The Best Type Of Hydroponics For Lettuce And Basil?